cedced19/cedced19.github.io/index.md

 lang: en
 ---

 I'm living in France where I was born in 2020.
+I study at the **École Centrale de Lille**.
 I spare my time between the forest, programming and local culture.

 I started to code just for fun in 2013 with Visual Basic, it was pretty easy.
 When I was playing Minecraft, I did some Java to change the game.
-To share those changes I wanted to created a website therefore I used PHP.
-At first sight, PHP was pretty cool, but I quickly moved to JavaScript.
+To share those changes I wanted to created a website therefore I used **PHP**.
+At first sight, PHP was pretty cool, but I quickly moved to **JavaScript**.
 I discovered this one some years ago, I use it in the most of my applications.
-Indeed, I'm a fan of JavaScript and specifically of Node.js (server-side JavaScript).
+Indeed, I'm a fan of JavaScript and specifically of **Node.js** (server-side JavaScript).
 Since then I've been learning a lot of new languages and techniques.

 I really love to share my passions that's why I published the most of my software to [GitHub](https://github.com/cedced19) under the [MIT](/license) license (I've already created about 120 repositories).